uygardev/personal-site/content/posts/typescript-thinking-of-types-as-value-sets-part-i.md

 pageStyle: "normal"
 title: "TypeScript: Thinking of Types as Value Sets — Part I"
 subtitle: "Value Sets, Types"
+series: ["TypeScript: Thinking of Types as Value Sets"]
+series_weight: 1
+seriesNavigation: true
 ---

-> Makaleyi Türkçe olarak [buradan](https://blog.uygar.dev/typescriptte-tipleri-deger-kumeleri-olarak-dusunmek-3cfd5b6adbf4?source=friends_link&sk=47d43b6f579d7e77367cac90a09bd1f9) okuyabilirsiniz
+> Seriyi tek makale halinde ve Türkçe olarak [buradan](/posts/typescript-tipler-ve-deger-kumeleri) okuyabilirsiniz.

 When we execute a JS code we have written, every variable we declare has a value in the javascript value universe, whether assigned a value or not.
 These values are “uygar”, 46, true, “saygin”, undefined, null, { name: ‘saygin’, field: ‘Physical Education’ }, (a,b) => a-b… and all possible values.
 When all these possible values are grouped according to their common properties, each decomposed group becomes a set containing its possible values.
 We can think of these sets as types.